radiocosmology/alpenhorn/doc/demo.rst

 database for this demo, added one allowed ArchiveAcq name pattern consisting of a nested directory tree with the date: ``YYYY/MM/DD`` and two allowed ArchiveFile name patterns.
-The first of these is a file called “meta.txt” in the top acquisition directory (i.e. ``YYYY/MM/DD/meta.txt``), which provides metadata for our notional acquisition, and then data files with the time of day, sorted further into hourly directories (i.e. ``YYYY/MM/DD/hh/mmss.dat``).
+The first of these is a file called "meta.txt" in the top acquisition directory (i.e. ``YYYY/MM/DD/meta.txt``), which provides metadata for our notional acquisition, and then data files with the time of day, sorted further into hourly directories (i.e. ``YYYY/MM/DD/hh/mmss.dat``).